analogdevicesinc/lnxdsp-repo-manifest/README.md

 #Add this line below if using a version 2 board that requires the ethernet modification
 ANALOG_DEVICES_VERSION2_ETHERNET="1"

+#Add this line to enable ADI watchdog from U-boot
+ANALOG_DEVICES_WATCHDOG="1"

 TCMODE = "external"

 #Modify path as necessary